Religious Technology Center

-The RTC guarantees the “purity and workability of Scientology so far into the future,” thus engaging in programs to “restore, preserve, maintain and keep uncorrupted” the church's "religious technology," according to Scientology spokesman Eric Roux.
+History

-Corporate information
+Corporate establishment and officers

 RTC was incorporated on January 1, 1982, in Los Angeles, California, by Terri Gamboa, David Mayo, Norman Starkey, Phoebe Mauerer, Lyman Spurlock, Julia Watson, and David Miscavige.
 Six months later, on June 15, 1982, the Articles of Incorporation were restated.
 On April 8, 1986, they were amended in order to clarify the disposition of RTC's assets upon the dissolution of the corporation.

-At present the official address of RTC is 1710 Ivar Avenue, Suite 1100, Los Angeles 90028, in the Hollywood Guaranty Building, while its main offices are on a big estate complex at 19625 Highway 79, Gilman Hot Springs 92383, California, as it was stated in a supporting document of Scientology's tax-exempt application to the IRS during the years 1992/1993.

-On September 21, 1993, the following individuals held corporate positions at RTC: The Board of Trustees was composed of David Miscavige, Gregory Wilhere, and Norman F. Starkey.
-The members of RTC's Board of Directors were at that time Mark Rathbun, Warren McShane, and David Miscavige.
+On September 21, 1993, the following individuals held corporate positions at RTC: the Board of Trustees was composed of David Miscavige, Gregory Wilhere, and Norman Starkey.
+The members of RTC's Board of Directors at that time were Mark Rathbun, Warren McShane, and David Miscavige.
 RTC's President was Mark Rathbun, its Secretary Warren McShane, and its Treasurer Barbara Griffin.

-As of February 5, 2001 RTC's corporate officers were Warren McShane (Chief Executive Officer/President), Laurisse Stuckenbrock (Secretary), and Barbara Griffin (Chief Financial Officer/Treasurer).

-As of March 14, 2008, RTC's official agent has been the attorney Sherman D. Lenske from the law firm Lenske, Lenske & Abramson ALC, Warner Atrium, 6400 Canoga Avenue, Suite 315, Woodland Hills 91367-2491.
+A 2024 filing with the Secretary of State of California listed Warren McShane as CEO, Darnelle Bloomberg as Secretary, Barbara Griffin as CFO, and the principal address as 1710 Ivar Avenue, Suite 1100, Los Angeles CA 90028.

+Obtaining tax-exempt status

 On August 19, 1993, RTC filed an application for tax exemption under section 501(c)(3) of the Internal Revenue Code.
 In the same year the Internal Revenue Service granted RTC's request for exemption.

 The granting of tax exemption to RTC and other Scientology corporations was preceded by years of continuous litigation between the IRS and the various entities of Scientology.
 According to former high-ranking executives, the Scientology organization had launched about 200 lawsuits against the IRS until 1991.
 During the same time, individual parishioners of Scientology had initiated 2,300 claims against the agency, challenging the denial of tax deduction for their services at Scientology organizations.
 Late 1991, the dispute over Scientology's tax-exempt status began to resolve through high-level meetings between David Miscavige and the then Commissioner of the IRS, Fred Goldberg, who encouraged a final resolution of the legal battle.